 World Theatre Day is an international event that celebrates the artistic world of theatre.
 There are performances promoting a range of linguistic and cultural shows supported by UNESCO.
 Not only are theatre performances included, but also presentations and speeches from renowned individuals who share their stories in the artistic world.
 Everyone is welcome to enjoy an engaging, riveting yet informative experience.

 Cultural Infusion offers various Commedia Dell’Arte performances where students view incredibly interactive and engaging theatrical performances.
-Il Capitano shares the wonders of Italian craftsmanship, language and culture for students in Victoria.
+Commedia Clowning shares the wonders of Italian craftsmanship, language and culture for students in Victoria.

 International Trans Day of Visibility